 8. Develop a digital procurement strategy

 With the help of the data and information obtained from the previous steps, you need to draft a digital procurement strategy.
-In this step, the organizations need to revamp your procurement technology, strategy, process, talent, skill set, and supporting systems.
+In this step, the organizations need to revamp their procurement technology, strategy, process, talent, skillset, and supporting systems.

 9. Execute, manage, and refine the strategy

 Once a digital strategy is created, the next step is to execute it.
 As the strategy is executed, it will demand involvement from other business functions (HR, admin, sales, finance).
 After executing the digital procurement strategy, you’ll need to track and measure the progress and success of the implementation.

 Kissflow’s procurement cloud presents tools and a simplified approach to procurement, and an easy you’ll find this a painless way to go digital.

 Procurement strategy framework

 An ideal procurement strategy framework will include the following:

 - Tactical plan: how a strategy will be implemented